-Vitamin D is used to describe a group of five fat-soluble secosteroid vitamins required for the homeostasis of serum calcium and phosphorus.
-Vitamin D is a prohormone that exists in two main forms (vitamers) in humans: ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3).
+Vitamin D (calciferol) is used to describe a group of five fat-soluble secosteroid vitamins required for the homeostasis of serum calcium and phosphorus.
+Vitamin D exists in two main forms (vitamers) in humans: ergocalciferol (vitamin D2) and cholecalciferol (vitamin D3).

-Cholecalciferol (D3) acts by regulating calcium and phosphorus intestinal absorption and controls the mobilisation of the electrolytes from bone stores, the later contributing to the synthesis of parathyroid hormone.
-One of its precursors (7-Dehydrocholesterol) is converted to cholecalciferol by UV light in the skin by UV irradiation (i.e. sunlight) to cholecalciferol.
-Hence vitamin D deficiency is encounted in populations with little or no sunlight exposure.
+Vitamin D3 acts by regulating calcium and phosphorus intestinal absorption and controls the mobilisation of the electrolytes from bone stores, the later contributing to the synthesis of parathyroid hormone.
+One of its precursors, 7-dehydrocholesterol, is converted in the skin by UV irradiation (i.e. sunlight) to cholecalciferol.
+Hence vitamin D deficiency is encountered in populations with little or no sunlight exposure.

 Vitamin D2 is artificially created by irradiation of ergosterol from yeast or fungi and is used for supplementation and pharmaceutical purposes.
 Vitamin D3 is the endogenously produced compound resulting from ultraviolet exposure to 7-dehydrocholesterol in the deeper layers of the skin.